emissary-ingress/emissary/docs/user-guide/aes-operator.md

 EOF
 ```

-After applying a CR like this in a new cluster, the Operator will install immediately a new instance of Ambassador 1.1.0 in the `ambassador` namespace.
-Removing this AmbassadorInstallation will uninstall in this namespace.
+After applying an AmbassadorInstallation customer resource like this in a new cluster, the Operator will install a new instance of Ambassador 1.1.0 in the `ambassador` namespace, immediately.
+Removing this AmbassadorInstallation will uninstall Ambassador from this namespace.

 ### Ambassador Updates via Operator